Bernie Sanders Fast Facts

 Other Facts:

-Although he was one of the two Independents in the US Senate, Sanders runs for the Democratic presidential nomination.
+Although Independent in the US Senate, Sanders ran for the Democratic presidential nomination in 2016.

-Although he was one of the two Independents in the US Senate, Sanders runs for the Democratic presidential nomination.
+Although Independent in the US Senate, Sanders ran for the Democratic presidential nomination in 2016.

 His father's family died in the Holocaust.